awsdocs/iam-user-guide/doc_source/access_policies_understand-action-summary.md

 1. On the **Summary** page for the role, view the **Permissions** tab to see the list of policies that are attached to the role\.

-1. In the table of policies for the role, expand the row of the policy that you want to view\.
+1. In the table of policies for the role, choose the name of the policy that you want to view\.

+   If you are on the **Roles** page and choose to view the service summary for a policy that is attached to that user, you are redirected to the **Policies** page\.
+You can view service summaries only on the **Policies** page\.

 1. In the policy summary list of services, choose the name of the service that you want to view\.